CycloneDX/cyclonedx-node-yarn/README.md

 ━━━ Options ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  --sv, --spec-version #0     Which version of CycloneDX to use.
+  --sv,--spec-version #0      Which version of CycloneDX to use.
                               (choices: 1.2, 1.3, 1.4, 1.5, 1.6, default: 1.6)
-  --of, --output-format #0    Which output format to use.
+  --of,--output-format #0     Which output format to use.
-                              (choices: JSON, XML, default: JSON) -o, --output-file #0        Path to the output file.
+                              (choices: JSON, XML, default: JSON) -o,--output-file #0         Path to the output file.
 Set to "-" to write to STDOUT.
                               (default: write to STDOUT) --production,--prod         Exclude development dependencies.
                               (default: true if the NODE_ENV environment variable is set to "production", otherwise false)